-Pursuant to the National Bank of Serbia's Official Letter on the Bank's Supervision Assessment and Accompanying Recommendations dated 30 May 2018, the Bank is recommended to maintain the regulatory capital at 17.22% of the risky assets, representing total supervision capital requirement that needs to be increased by the calculated combined protection capital tier on a relevant date.
+Pursuant to the National Bank of Serbia's Official Letter on the Bank's Supervision Assessment and Accompanying Recommendations, the Bank is recommended to maintain the regulatory capital at 21.58% of the risky assets, as of 31 December 2019, calculated quarterly for structural system risk.

-As of 31 December 2018 the overall capital requirement amounted to 21.45% of the risky assets, calculated as the sum of the total supervision capital requirements and combined protection capital tier on that day.
+As of 31 December 2019, the overall capital requirement amounted to 21.58% of the risky assets, calculated as the sum of the total supervision capital requirements and combined protection capital tier on that day.

-Pursuant to the Decision of the National Bank of Serbia on Bank Capital Adequacy, as of 31 December 2018 the Bank had sufficient level of capital to meet the minimum requirements of the National Bank of Serbia.
+Pursuant to the Decision of the National Bank of Serbia on Bank Capital Adequacy, as of 31 December 2019 the Bank had sufficient level of capital to meet the minimum requirements of the National Bank of Serbia.